armin-reichert/pacman-javafx/README.md

 - `cd pacman-javafx`
 - `./gradlew jpackage`

-This will create installers in the subdirectories `ui-2d/build/jpackage` and `ui-3d/build/jpackage`.
+This will create .msi installers in the subdirectories `ui-2d/build/jpackage` and `ui-3d/build/jpackage`.

-(Note: On Windows, `gradlew clean jpackage` always fails because the old exe-files cannot be deleted, see https://github.com/gradle/gradle/issues/26912).
-Manually deleting the build folder or clearing the exe-file's read-only flag helps.)

 ### Running the application(s) using Gradle